arqtv/QBOX/SetupGuide.md

       ```text
       wayfire
       ```
       The desktop environment should now be up and running!
-You can change the boot to cli or boot to desktop in Raspberry Pi Preferences.
+You can change the startup boot to cli or boot to desktop in Raspberry Pi Preferences.